-Rutland Way was laid out before the Second World War and Rosecroft Close was lined with some relatively spacious semi-detached houses and a few bungalows in the 1950s.
-Both these new roads replaced nurseries.
+Rutland Way was laid out before the Second World War and Rosecroft Close was lined with relatively spacious semi-detached houses and a few bungalows in the 1950s.
+Both these roads replaced nurseries.
 Rosecroft Close is named after the house that stands at the corner of Chelsfield Road and High Street, St Mary Cray.

 Derry Downs’ character was marred by pervasive rebuilding, infilling and extending during the second half of the 20th century but several Victorian properties have survived, one of which is now Derry Downs surgery.
-Geograph has some 21st-century photos of the diverse dwellings in Derry Downs.

 South of Chelsfield Road at its (Grigg’s Cross) junction with Cockmannings Road, the Grassmeade estate was built in the mid-1960s and its streets were named after airmen who died in the Battle of Britain.
 Neighbouring Killewarren Way and its offshoots were laid out on what had been the home ground of Cray Wanderers football club until 1972.